lupyuen/lupyuen.github.io/src/adc.md

 # Compare C and Rust

-_I'm familiar with C but new to Rust.
+_I'm new to Rust.
 Is there an easier way to jump from C to Rust?_

-Today we've seen that it's feasible to __translate BL602 C Firmware into Rust__ line by line...
+Today we've seen that it's feasible to __translate C Firmware into Rust__ line by line...

 ![Compare C and Rust](https://lupyuen.github.io/images/adc-compare.png)